Artist at Work: A new exhibition experience in the time of Coronavirus

 By Tarteel Muammar1

-The COVID-19 global crisis has sparked debate about the future of creative work and the effect of mobility restrictions on and the prohibition of gatherings for exhibitions, live performances and all art manifestations that correspond to the presence of an audience in a common space.
-While public opinion seemed generally unconcerned with this question and has not delved deeper into its consequences or addressed it specifically, it has been preoccupying many artists, individuals and institutions that work with the public.
+The COVID-19 global crisis has sparked debate about the future of creative work and the effect of mobility restrictions and the prohibition of gatherings on exhibitions, live performances and all art manifestations that correspond to the presence of an audience in a common space.
+While public opinion seems generally unconcerned with this question and has not delved deeper into its consequences or addressed it specifically, it has been preoccupying many artists, individuals and institutions that work with the public.
 Opinions have varied between supporters and opponents of the idea of transferring and exhibiting works online, and of using the internet as a container for such productions.
 There was much doubt about the ability of this alternative space to create a useful exhibition experience and to trigger any meaningful interaction.
-In addition, many others expect this pandemic to remain for a long time, requiring art to exist through research and an openness to safe spaces and platforms.
+In addition, many others expect the pandemic to remain for a long time, requiring art to exist through research and an openness to safe spaces and platforms.

 Although most visual art spaces have presented their productions and collections with a focus mainly on archival materials, or have made exhibitions available through previously prepared channels, there is modesty in experiments that transcend technology as a tool, in contrast to it being a space that can be adapted and accessed, reaching a more interactive state between the works of art and technology and between technology and the audience.

-In one successful experiment, the “Visual Arts: A Flourishing Field” (VAFF)’s partner, the Khalil Sakakini Cultural Centre (KSCC) in Ramallah, opened its first online exhibition on 4 June 2020, an exhibition entitled “Artist at Work” curated by Noor Abed.
-The exhibition, featuring ten works by 16 artists from Palestine, Egypt, Lebanon, Korea and Brazil, offered a new local experience of virtual exhibitions, with four of the ten works by collectives and six by individual artists, works that ranged in form from the visual and textual to sound.
+In one successful experiment, “Visual Arts: A Flourishing Field” (VAFF)’s partner, the Khalil Sakakini Cultural Centre (KSCC) in Ramallah, opened its first online exhibition on 4 June 2020, with an exhibition entitled “Artist at Work” curated by Noor Abed.
+The exhibition, featuring ten works by 16 artists from Palestine, Egypt, Lebanon, Korea and Brazil, offered a new local experience of virtual exhibitions, with four of the ten works by collectives and six by individual artists, of works that ranged in form from the visual and textual to sound.
 “Since the beginning of our confrontation with the consequences of COVID-19 on cultural work in Palestine, particularly the work of VAFF’s partners, we engaged in discussions, which are still ongoing today, to devise new ways of working that respond to the present circumstances, while also maintaining a flexible space that enables institutions to come up with new creative and distinctive initiatives including this exhibition” commented Yara Odeh, VAFF manager, about the exhibition.
 “From the outset, we assisted KSCC to transform their exhibition from the physical space to the virtual, to turn the challenges of these times into a successful and exceptional opportunity in a short space of time.
 With modest financial and technical resources, the exhibition resisted the enforced isolation, using technology to present the works and offering the artists a free space to express their ideas, experiences and fears in this new reality.
 All this took place virtually, reaching a wider and more diverse and engaged audience” she added.

 The exhibition features a collection of works that explores the position of the artist within the current inherently unstable economic climate.
 It assumes, through the breakdown of the system, the nonexistence of an infrastructure that protects or looks after the art production sectors.
 Therefore, the system constitutes an economic structure in which individual artists in particular do not occupy a space.
 As the curator, Noor Abed, said: “In light of the recent global events, the ruptures and fragilities rooted in current economic models have been exposed, and so working on this exhibition under these circumstances became far more relevant.”